How to Create an Anonymous Blog So You Can Spread Your Message Without Exposing Your Identity

 I would say in many cases the audience will be understanding with your decision.
 For example, nobody would expect a domestic abuse survivor to reveal too much, especially if they are still in danger.

 Another thing to keep in mind is your usage of photos.
-To have an anonymous blog, your best strategy is to not use any personal photos.
-If you do, make sure your Privacy is On in your Location Services so that your photos will not include the location that people can see to discover where you are.
+To blog anonymously, your best strategy is to not use any personal photos.
+If you do, make sure your Privacy is On in your Location Services so that your photos will not include the location that people can see to discover where you are. blog anonymously

 Now let’s look at one other way to set up an anonymous blog – you can have the best of both worlds.